 With accolades like having the tallest building in the world, the biggest mall in the world, Dubai has come a long way from being a desert.
-Despite what it has grown into in such a short time, each time popular travel sites like Condé Nast Traveler posts on FB about Dubai, you’ll see plenty of comments along the line of “Why would someone travel to Dubai, when you can travel to so many other beautiful destinations around the world?”, or “They jail women for being raped, don’t go and boost the economy of a city like this!” and so on.
+Despite what it has grown into in such a short time, each time popular travel sites like Condé Nast Traveler posts on Facebook about Dubai, you’ll see plenty of critical comments that discourage you from visiting.

-To be honest, I haven’t quite worked out exactly whether I like or dislike Dubai as a destination, though it’s probably towards the I-Don’t-Exactly-Fancy-Dubai-But-It-Was-An-Interesting-City side.
+To be honest, I haven’t quite worked out exactly whether I like or dislike Dubai as a destination, though it’s probably towards the I-Don’t-Exactly-Fancy-Dubai-But-It-Was-An-Interesting-City-to-observe side.
 As a city, Dubai’s vibe isn’t my cup of tea.
+No big deal about it cos many cities are not my cup of tea either, haha.
 Dubai is glitzy when night falls, lights twinkling from buildings and billboards.
 In the daytime, the city somehow feels quite sterile — skyscrapers, a dusty fog in the air; you get the drift.
 The question is,

 Is Dubai worth travelling to?